OFFICE SURGERY CENTER

-Our state-of-the-art ambulatory surgery center provides an enhanced patient-focused experience with the best of both worlds: an experienced surgical team combined with the state-of-the-art surgical technology.
-Office-based surgical suite provides safety, convenience, comfort, and discretion.
+Our state-of-the-art ambulatory surgery center provides an enhanced patient-focused experience with the best of both worlds: a highly experienced surgical team coupled with state-of-the-art surgical technology.
+Our office-based surgical suite provides safety, convenience, comfort, and discretion.

-This surgery center is AAAA-accredited by the National Accreditation Association and is State of Florida certified, which means it has all the necessary support and staff available in hospitals or surgery and hospital-based surgery centers.
+Our surgery center is AAAASF-accredited by the National Accreditation Association and is State of Florida certified, ensuring it has all the necessary support and staff available in hospitals or surgery and hospital-based surgery centers.

 - State-of-the-art outpatient surgery suite